• Skip to secondary menu

 • Mouthwash and rinse should be avoided when the mouth is healing to add additional sensitivity or pain.

-Ask your dentist to provide any further information for brushing teeth after wisdom teeth extraction.
+Ask your dentist for further information about brushing your teeth after wisdom teeth extraction.
+Brushing Teeth After Wisdom Teeth Removal

 How To Brush With Wisdom Teeth